This is a subject of much debate amongst roof tilers in Sydney (and the rest of Australia – it seems).

 Are there any exceptions?

-Well, of course there is.
+Well, of course there are:

 I also posted a blog on ridge cap repairs